Abraham Lincoln: Historical reputation

-In surveys of U.S. scholars ranking presidents since 1948, the top three presidents are generally Lincoln, George Washington, and Franklin Delano Roosevelt, although the order varies.
+In surveys of U.S. scholars ranking presidents since 1948, the top three presidents are generally Lincoln, George Washington, and Franklin D. Roosevelt, although the order varies.
 A 2004 study found that scholars in history and politics ranked Lincoln number one, while legal scholars placed him second after Washington.
 Between 1999 and 2011, Lincoln, John F. Kennedy, and Ronald Reagan were the top-ranked presidents in eight public opinion surveys by Gallup.

 Lincoln's assassination made him a national martyr.
 He was viewed by abolitionists as a champion of human liberty.
 Many, though not all, in the South considered Lincoln to be a man of outstanding ability.
 In the New Deal era, liberals honored Lincoln as an advocate of the common man who they claimed would have supported the welfare state, and Lincoln became a favorite of liberal intellectuals across the world.
 The sociologist Barry Schwartz argues that in the 1930s and 1940s, Lincoln provided the nation with "a moral symbol inspiring and guiding American life."
 Schwartz states that Lincoln's American reputation grew slowly from the late 19th century until the Progressive Era (1900–1920s), when he emerged as one of America's most venerated heroes, even among White Southerners.
 The high point came in 1922 with the dedication of the Lincoln Memorial on the National Mall in Washington, D.C.

-However, Schwartz also argued in 2008 that since World War II Lincoln's symbolic power has lost relevance, and this "fading hero is symptomatic of fading confidence in national greatness."
+In 2008, Schwartz argued that Lincoln's symbolic power has lost relevance since World War II, and this "fading hero is symptomatic of fading confidence in national greatness."
 By the 1970s, Lincoln had become a hero to political conservatives—apart from neo-Confederates such as Mel Bradford, who denounced his treatment of the White South—for his nationalism, his support for business, his insistence on stopping the spread of slavery, and his perceived devotion to the principles of the Founding Fathers.